 My husband told me that first of all, he only killed birds, no four-legged animals.
 That made me feel better, although I’m not sure why.
 And he also explained to me that he was trained at an early age on the sport of hunting, and on gun handling.

 But it was still really hard to believe that when he’d go out with his buddies for their annual pheasant and quail shoot over the years, that there wasn’t drinking involved.
 But this was serious business, he claimed, and at least during the time they were hunting, there was no drinking.
-And at nighttime, it sounded like after walking 10 or 15 miles, they were just happy to go to sleep.
+At nighttime, it sounded like after walking 10 or 20 miles, they were just happy to sleep.

 It’s a touchy subject, this hunting thing, which is why I’m not offering up this post as a debate forum.
 I’ve loosened up about hunting over the past years, and of course I’m especially understanding of people who hunt because they must.
 That makes complete sense to me.

-Out of respect, my husband keeps his shotgun out of my sight, because I don’t even like seeing it, and he’s never asked me to join him.
+Out of respect, my husband keeps his shotgun out of my sight, and he’s never asked me to join him.
 He also doesn’t go on hunts where all the birds are sent flying towards you, which really is no sport at all.